How to Find Companies That Are Hiring

-What's the best way find companies that have open positions?
+What's the best way to find companies that have open positions?
 It depends on what type of job you're looking for, but there are ways to get the newest job openings online and via email, as well as options for finding local companies who are hiring now.

 Get Ready to Apply For Jobs

 Before you start searching for jobs, get ready to do a job search.
 Create or update your resume, have a basic cover letter that you can customize for the jobs you are applying for ready, and have all the information you need to complete a job application at hand.

 You don't want to miss out on a good opportunity because you're not ready to submit an application.
 Also, don't wait to apply.
-Too many people spent so much time deciding whether they should apply and writing and re-writing job application materials that, by the time they got their application in it was too late and the job was filled.
+Too many people spend so much time deciding whether they should apply and writing and re-writing job application materials that, by the time they got their application in it's too late and the job was filled.

 Use Job Search Engines

-- The job search engines, like Indeed.com and SimplyHired.com, not only let you find job postings fast because they are searching many sources of job listings at once, but they are also a good way to find jobs that are available immediately.
+- The job search engines, like Indeed.com and SimplyHired.com, not only let you find job postings fast because they search many sources of job listings at once, but they are also a good way to find jobs that are available immediately.